Maha Sarakham province: History

 From the 8th to 10th centuries, several Buddhist relics originated from the ancient town of Champasi which is now in Amphoe Na Dun.
-Such relics, such as the relic of The Buddha has led speculation of an kingdom being located in the province.
+Such relics, such as the relic of The Buddha has led speculation of a kingdom being located in the province.
 During this time and after, the province continued as a Buddhist center in Isan.

 Maha Sarakham was originally a satellite town of Roi Et, founded in 1865.
 The governor of Roi Et province sent 9,000 people to populate the new town, and one of his cousins as its governor.
 In 1868 the central government in Bangkok declared Maha Sarakham a province of its own under the supervision of Bangkok.
 One of the reasons was that this step weakened the power of Roi Et.

 On April 3, 2023, provincial police arrested a 38-year-old man who they seized 322,000 methamphetamine tablets from him.
 He had been selling these in Ubon Ratchathani province and several other nearby provinces.